 The BEng Architecture programme aims to provide you with a comprehensive foundation in architecture.
-Through architectural design tasks, you will be guided in developing an understanding of the importance of human needs and desires, as well as developing creative and responsible responses, by taking into account the social, cultural, ecological, economic as well as technological contexts within which architecture is situated.
+Through architectural design tasks you will be guided in developing an understanding of the importance of human needs and desires, as well as developing creative and responsible solutions.

 Unique selling points of the programme

-• Access to design studios and to fabrication and printing workshops equipped with printers, laser cutters, and 3D printers
+- World-class facilities including dedicated design studios, a materials library, and fabrication and printing workshops equipped with printers, laser cutters and 3D printers

-• Earn two degrees: an XJTLU degree from the Chinese Ministry of Education and a globally recognized degree from the University of Liverpool, a member of the Russell Group of leading UK universities.
+- Two degrees: an XJTLU degree from the Chinese Ministry of Education and a globally recognised degree from the University of Liverpool, a member of the Russell Group of leading UK universities.

 Knowledge and skills

 By the time you graduate from BEng Architecture, you will have:

 - fluency in the productive use of analogue and digital design media

 - knowledge of both Chinese and Western cultures in relation to architectural history and theory

 - an understanding of processes that form and transform urban space, principles of structure and construction, environmental control, and professional practice